Urbit-Systems-Technical-Journal/nocksite/content/specification/index.md

 `=` tis similarly checks whether two nouns are the same as each other, which means by structure and value.

 ### Evaluating

+(TODO cell distribution rule, to revisit later in content)

 The last line of the Nock specification reads: